 You can find all information you need, after you are selected for the Erasmus programme or the QTEM programme, on this page.

-- Your university abroad will send you a personal email or a personal information package with instructions regarding their registration procedure and other information regarding practical arrangements (registration, course selection, housing, insurance, etc.)
+Your host university will send you an e-mail or a personal information package with instructions regarding their registration procedure and other information about practical arrangements (registration, course selection, housing, insurance, etc.)

-- After receiving the information from your university abroad, you can follow their instructions and register before the mentioned deadline.
+- After receiving the information from your host university, you can follow their instructions and register before the mentioned deadline

-- If you have questions regarding the registration procedure or the courses of the partner university, you can best contact the universities' International (Incoming Exchange) Office.
+- If you have questions regarding the registration procedure or the courses of the host university, you can best contact the universities' International Office / Exchange Office.

 - If you have not received any information regarding your exchange university 2/3 months before your planned departure, you need to contact the Economics & Business Exchange Office.

 - Wait with making arrangements regarding your room in Amsterdam, your job and your ticket, etc., until you have received a final confirmation of your acceptance from the host university

 - If your exchange starts in September, it is important regarding your registration as UvA-student and your tuition fee for UvA, that you're registered at an address in the Netherlands and at the 'Gemeentelijke Basisadministratie (GBA)' on 30 September.